xseman/dotfiles/SUCKLESS.md

 - `slock` — Simple X display locker
 - `st` — Simple terminal implementation for X
 - `surf` — Simple web browser based on `WebKit2/GTK+`
+- `slstatus` — Status monitor for window managers that use WM_NAME or stdin to fill the status bar

 ## Patches